-Causes of death that drive cross-sectional differences in lifespan inequality are not necessarily the same as the causes of death that drive contemporary gaps between countries.
-(37) The comparison with Sweden suggests that Denmark can simultaneous increase life expectancy and decrease lifespan inequality by targeting two main causes of death: cancer and infant mortality.
+Causes of death that drive within-country changes in lifespan inequality are not necessarily the same as the causes of death that drive contemporary gaps between countries.
+(37) However, the comparison with Sweden suggests that Denmark can simultaneous increase life expectancy and decrease lifespan inequality by targeting two main causes of death: cancer and infant mortality.
 Reducing lifespan inequality towards Sweden by these conditions would lead to an increase of 0.7 and 0.8 years in life expectancy for females and males in Denmark, respectively.
 To put this in perspective, in 2014 the infant mortality rate in Denmark is twice as high as in Sweden, which is one of the lowest among developed countries.(12) Although mortality at very young ages may be affected by different registration practices in high income countries (e.g. non-viable live births registered as stillbirths),(38) the Nordic countries do not show evidence of such patterns.(39) Moreover, even after controlling for gestational age Sweden showed lower infant mortality rates than Denmark.(40) Thus, infant mortality is the largest single contributor to the gap with Sweden in terms of lifespan inequality.
 Preventive policies focusing on prenatal risk factors and improving maternal health before and during pregnancy,(41) as well as efforts to reduce the risk of sudden infant death syndrome (42) could help to reduce infant mortality towards Swedish levels.

-Targeting cancer is another clear public health intervention to reduce lifespan inequality and increase life expectancy in Denmark(43).
-Our results show that improvements in cancer mortality have had an effect on both health indicators over the last 20 years.
+Targeting cancer is another clear public health intervention to reduce lifespan inequality and increase life expectancy in Denmark, confirming the priority given to this objective for the last two decades through the National Cancer Plans.(43) Our results show that improvements in cancer mortality have had an effect on both health indicators over the last 20 years.
 However, Denmark had the highest mortality rates from all neoplasms in the European region, and the female population exhibited the highest lung cancer mortality rates.(24) This is in line with our comparison with Sweden and with previous evidence highlighting the role of smoking behaviors on life expectancy trends.(14)

 For Sweden, the decomposition results suggest that young-age external mortality can be further reduced.
 According to the WHO, males in Denmark have lower age-standardized external mortality rates (39 per 100,000) than Sweden and Norway (50.6 and 52 respectively) in 2014.(44) Our results further show that these differences are concentrated between ages 15 and 40.
 Moreover, since the late 1990s, Swedish and Norwegian males have experienced higher suicide rates between ages 15 and 24.(45)

-Indeed, the mere observation that Sweden is doing better than Denmark for most causes of death does not mean that Denmark could easily do better.
+The mere observation that Sweden is doing better than Denmark for most causes of death does not mean that Denmark could easily do better.
 However, it does provide a starting point for public health intervention.
 For instance, previous evidence suggests that focusing on vulnerable and less socially advantaged subgroups may reduce suicide rates among the young.(45, 46)

 For other countries that lag a comparable country, similar decompositions can be made.
 This may not result in a clear and consistent message: causes of death that hold back life expectancy may not be the same as the causes of death that hold back equality.
 Yet if it does, as in the case of Denmark when compared to Sweden, the benefits are substantial, because the policy goals can be so clearly stated.
 We therefore suggest that this method could be a valuable tool for epidemiologists and policy makers alike.